SUSE Technical Reference Documentation Contributors Guide #

 [listing] ---- This text has really weird spacing that is preserved.
 Line spacing is also preserved. ----

-You can include a source code listing in your document with a source code block.
-This special type of listing block enables syntax highlighting, using color and text styles to highlight code structures (such as keyword, variables, constants, comments, and so on).
+A source code block is a special version of a listing block that enables syntax highlighting, using color and text styles to distinguish code structures (such as keywords, variables, constants, comments, and so on).

 To illustrate, review the following Python code snippet.